coingaming/elixir-test/README.md

 - Candidate can use any Elixir or Erlang library he/she wants to (but app can be written in pure Elixir / Erlang / OTP).
 - Solution will be tested using our auto-tests for this task.
 So, please follow specifications accurately.
 - Public functions of `ExBanking` module described in this document is `the only one` thing tested by our auto-tests.
 If anything else needs to be called for normal application functioning then probably tests will fail.
-- Accuracy of code is also matter.
+- Code accuracy also matters.
 Readable, safe, refactorable code is a plus.

 ### Money amounts